 So, what happened in the AIP movement in 2018?

 We got more research funded and executed!

 After taking in all the survey data at the beginning of this year we realized that with 45% of you indicating that you were managing Hashimoto’s thyroiditis, we should try and move forward with a medical study focusing on this disease.
-When we met Dr. Rob Abbott, we knew we had not only found a great collaborator for a future study, but we also talked him into being our medical advisor for the site here at Autoimmune Wellness!
+When we met Dr. Rob Abbott, we knew we had found a great collaborator for a future study!

 We put plans in place to collaborate on a medical study focusing on the impact of AIP on Hashimoto’s thyroiditis.
 Dr. Abbott didn’t have access to funding for the study, so we asked you guys, our community, to help us crowd-source the funds, and you came through!
 We raised over $12,000 and connected with Genova Diagnostics to make the study happen.

 In July, we put a call out to enroll 15 people with Hashimoto’s thyroiditis who met the criteria for the study.
 They began the process of transitioning to AIP through Angie’s program, SAD to AIP in SIX in September.
 It is too early for results, but we are greatly looking forward to seeing the published studies sometime in 2019!
 (And yes, we are pestering Dr. Abbott to hurry!)

 We addressed affordability and accessibility concerns through the third season of The Autoimmune Wellness Podcast!

 Once our 2018 survey data started rolling in, one thing was abundantly clear–a great many of you were struggling to either implement or maintain AIP because you couldn’t fit it into your budget.
 We decided to create a whole podcast series, Real Food on a Budget to take a hard look at this issue and give you as many solutions as possible.